 Digital Product Management Industry Project

 In the Industry Project, interdisciplinary teams of master’s students are formed and provided with a problem statement by Sandbox partner companies in order to find solutions to pressing or strategic challenges.
-The validation of a problem and possible prototyping of a solution allows students the implementation of the knowledge they have acquired within the Specialisation Module in a real-life project.
+The validation of a problem and possible prototyping of a solution allows students to implement the knowledge they have acquired within the Specialisation Module in a real-life project.
 Partner companies will participate actively in the project discussions resulting in innovative ideas that the students provide for resolving problematic issues, prototyping and testing.

 Partner companies who have participated in the Sandbox programme:

 Design Factory Global Network

 Since 2018, Sandbox is a member of Design Factory Global Network (DFGN).
 DFGN is a global network of innovation hubs in universities and research organisations, which aims to create change in the world of learning and research through passion-based culture and effective problem solving.
 All the members of the DFGN focus in their actions on the local community as well as international co-operation, which provides students with the opportunity to participate in global design and product development projects.
 DFGN as a community is first and foremost a shared understanding of how to spark and support innovation.